-1960s: Shoulder pads were no now made with fibershell instead of foam padding, felt wool, and leather.
-Eventually, plastic was added to the pads as well.
-1962: Plastic helmets with a double-bar facemask were introduced.
+Shoulder pads were no now made with fibershell instead of foam padding, felt wool, and leather.
+Eventually, plastic was added to the fibershell pads as well.

-1966: Astroturf was introduced to the sport and quickly became the standard for all football fields.
+The first plastic helmet with a double-bar facemask was introduced.
+Astroturf was introduced to the sport in 1966.
+It quickly became the standard for all football fields.
 As a result, in 1969, the first Astroturf-ready cleats were introduced to football.

-1970s: Shoulder pads were now universally made from plastic.
+1970s Shoulder pads were now universally made from plastic.